yasmine-ben-ahmed/FFP/README.md

 use this url : http://127.0.0.1:8000/admin

 /***************************************************************************/

+PS: exemple superuser :
+username: yasmino
+password: 12345yasmine?

-!! by opening the admin page you can enjoy creating projects in the application from supervisors interfaces and client interfaces !
+!! by opening the admin page you can enjoy the created projects in the application from supervisors interfaces and client interfaces !